 East of Rio is the trendy beach resort of Buzios, set on a peninsula and surrounded by islands.
 Travel south from Rio to the historic town of Paraty – flanked by jungle-clad mountains; it’s home to colonial houses and cobbled streets.
 From here you can sail out to a choice of tropical islands, including the beautiful car-free shores of Ilha Grande.

 A vast web of waterways and rainforest that covers almost half of Brazil, every adventure-lover dreams of entering the Amazon.
 Explore incredible ecosystems on a two-day or week-long expedition and drift downriver in a boat while spotting caiman and pink river dolphin.
 Sling up a hammock and sleep on-board, or venture into the jungle and stay in an eco-lodge.
 Hike into the undergrowth and listen for the rumble of howler monkeys, or kayak down the backwaters and fish for piranha.

-Once one of Latin America’s richest cities, the gritty town of Manaus is the gateway to the Brazilian Amazon and is a good place to soak up the local culture.
+Once one of Latin America’s richest cities, the gritty town of Manaus is the gateway to the Brazilian Amazon and is an excellent place to soak up the local culture.
 Come here to stock up in the markets, fill up in the restaurants and get clued-up in the museums before disappearing into the jungle.

 Coconut fringed beaches lick the shoreline, a string of colonial towns dot the coast, and national parks sweep across its interior – it’s not hard to see why so many travellers love the northeast region of Bahia.
 Spend time in its chic beach resorts, explore the empty bays and visit sleepy villages, then head inland for mountain trekking and rock climbing, or go canoeing across the São Francisco Lakes.